-The authorized capital of the Corporation consists of an unlimited number of Common Shares, of which 191,787,702 are issued and outstanding as of the date hereof.
+The authorized capital of the Corporation consists of an unlimited number of Common Shares, of which 294,439,845 are issued and outstanding as of the date hereof.

-The board of directors of the Corporation ("Board of Directors" or "Board") has fixed the record date for the Meeting as the close of business on May 21, 2020 ("Record Date").
-Only Shareholders as of the close of business on the Record Date will be entitled to vote at the Meeting, provided that a Shareholder that produces satisfactory evidence no later than 10 days before the Meeting that such Shareholder owns Common Shares and demands that such Shareholder's name be included on the list of Shareholders entitled to vote at the Meeting shall be entitled to vote at the Meeting.
+The board of directors of the Corporation ("Board of Directors" or "Board") has fixed the record date for the Meeting as the close of business on May 18, 2022 ("Record Date").
+Only Shareholders as of the close of business on the Record Date will be entitled to vote at the Meeting, provided that a Shareholder that produces satisfactory evidence no later than 10 days before the Meeting that such Shareholder owns Common Shares and demands that such Shareholder's name be included on the list of Shareholders entitled to vote at the Meeting.
 Shareholders entitled to vote shall have one vote each on a show of hands and one vote per Common Share on a poll.